Hannah Waddingham: Early life and education

-Waddingham was born in Wandsworth in London.
-Her mother, Melodie Kelly, was an opera singer, as were both her maternal grandparents.
-Her mother joined the English National Opera when Waddingham was eight years old, and she grew up around the theatre.
+Hannah Waddingham was born on 28 July 1974 in Wandsworth, London.
+Waddingham is half-Manx; her mother Melodie Kelly is from Port Erin.
+Her mother was an opera singer, as were both of her maternal grandparents, joining the English National Opera when Waddingham was eight years old.
+She grew up around the theatre.

 Waddingham is a graduate of the Academy of Live and Recorded Arts.
-She has a four octave vocal range.
-She started out in dinner theatre, performing in the interactive comedy Joni and Gina's Wedding.
+She has a four-octave vocal range.
+She started out in dinner theatre, performing in the interactive comedy Joey and Gina's Wedding, produced by Anthony and Joseph Tomaska.